 Convoys run only at 7:00 a.m. and 5:00 p.m. each day.
 These are the only opportunities to travel into and out of Big Sur, so visitors must plan accordingly.

 Simon Cox is a martial artist, scholar, and teacher who spent six years training at Wudang Mountain, the spiritual home of Daoist culture and internal arts.
 Under Master Yuan Xiugang 袁修刚, he immersed himself in the Sanfeng lineage, studying tai chi, qigong, and Daoist meditation.
-His intensive training combined rigorous daily practice with rich cultural experiences, including performances and participation in Daoist events across China.
+His intensive training combined rigorous daily practice with rich cultural experiences, including performances and participation in Daoist festivals and ceremonies across China.

-Following his time in Wudang, he earned a PhD in religion from Rice University, where his research focused on the history of the subtle body in Western intellectual traditions.
-His dissertation, The Subtle Body: A Genealogy, was published by Oxford University Press in 2022 and explores the history of the idea of the subtle body.
+He later earned a PhD in religion from Rice University, where his research traced the forgotten history of the subtle body in Western thought.
+His book, The Subtle Body: A Genealogy (Oxford University Press, 2022), maps the evolution of this elusive concept across cultures, revealing the philosophical scaffolding beneath centuries of spiritual practice.